iterative/dvc.org/public/static/docs/api-reference/open.md

 ## Example: Use data or models from DVC repositories

-Any <abbr>data artifact</abbr> hosted online can be processed directly in your Python app with this API.
+Any <abbr>data artifact</abbr> hosted online can be processed directly in your Python code with this API.
 For example, an XML file tracked in a public DVC repo on Github can be processed like this:

 ```py